 What about when it doesn’t work?
 How does that happen?
 And why does that happen?
 Why does reflective reasoning sometimes result in patently false judgments (Bortolotti 2011, section 3)?
 And why does it sometimes increase our bias (Kahan et al 2017; Schkade et al 2010)?

-I’ll be blogging about my progress as I work on the dissertation.
+In my forthcoming papers, I aim to provide a good account of reflective reasoning: an account that explains the why and the how.
+As these papers undergo review and revision, I’ll be blogging about my progress.
 So subscribe to the blog or follow me on social media if you’re interested in learning more about the project.
-Or if you just want to see the final product, then follow me on Google Scholar where the finished dissertation will be posted.
+Or if you just want to see the final product, then follow me on Google Scholar where the finished papers will be posted.

 - Is Philosophical Reflection Ever Inappropriate?